MYKEL7/one-click-hugo-cms/site/content/values/_index.md

       Our Farmers are valued because they do their best to provide the best food supplies.
 Our trainings, rewards, commissions all show that we value them.
     imageUrl: img/african-agri.jpeg
-  - heading: Single origin
+  - heading: Customer Satisfaction
     text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
+      All we need is a smile on your face every single time.
+Our Customer service team make sure you are satisfied our delivery team ensures that your deliveries get to you as soon as possible.
-    imageUrl: /img/about-single-origin.jpg
+    imageUrl: img/shf-4.jpeg
   - heading: Sustainable farming
     text: >
       Sustainable agriculture is farming in sustainable ways based on an